vijaygagangowda-rgb/ADA-final-project/README.md

 - SEER Program of the National Cancer Institute for providing the cancer registry data
 - Washington University in St. Louis for research support
-- Dr. Kim Jhonson for mentorship and guidance
+- Dr. Kim Johnson for mentorship and guidance

 ---